“It is not our differences that divide us. It is our inability to

 — Audre Lorde

 Evangeline is a social change designer with over 20 years of community building and organizational development experience.
 From Tech companies to food justice coalitions, co-housing communities and universities, she has worked with numerous forward-thinking clients to create systems that are healthier and more just.
 Evangeline got her start at the New York City Department of Health training social workers and emergency responders to give HIV pre and post-test counseling.
 She has worked in human resources and spent 5 years as the Director of Diversity & Equity for Duke University’s Office for Institutional Equity.
-Evangeline serves as the leadership program director at the National LGBTQ Task Force.
+Evangeline served as the leadership program director at the National LGBTQ Task Force.
 Working internationally, she has a great deal of experience collaborating with interpreters and is also fluent in Spanish and French.
 Whether she’s facilitating a year-long change process or a 1-day workshop, Evangeline’s enthusiasm and passion for her work are evident.
 “I love sustaining leaders on a path towards purpose and impact.”
 She turned her television off in 1984 and occupies her time cooking, walking, making art.

 After a decade managing turnarounds in the restaurant industry, Cheryl launched a successful pain relief practice, facilitating healing and personal growth for thousands of clients over 20 years.
 Cheryl’s dedication to working with people now focuses on coaching, where she brings her depth of business expertise and emotional intelligence to helping people get unstuck.